 Finally, if the experimenter desires to restrict the first block of 13 runs to be the original DSD, with the 13-run design supplement forced to be run as a second block, then it is this authors belief that this is an augmentation of an existing DSD; to be run after the original DSD has been performed to enable fitting the second-order model for any 4-factor projection.
 See the next section.

 In the situation where a DSD has already been performed and either a specific subset of 4 active factors, or different subsets of any 4 factors across multiple responses have been identified for further investigation, an augmentation of the existing DSD provides a useful next step for the investigator.

-A comparison of the resulting analyses using an 8-run (4-foldover pairs) augmentation without blocks, provided by Kay (2017), with one including blocks via the JMP Add-in, together with the additional centre point, shows that the latter aids the separation, estimation, and improved precision of the quadratic effects of both time and temperature.
+A comparison of the resulting analyses using an 8-run (4-foldover pairs) augmentation without blocks, provided by Kay (2017), with one including blocks, together with the additional centre point, shows that the latter aids the separation, estimation, and improved precision of the quadratic effects of both time and temperature.

 Our practical implementation of the augmentation of fold-over pairs identified by a restricted search algorithm proposed by Kay (2017), suggests that this approach should generalise to DSDs with 7 or more factors, or to the estimation of a full RSM model for any projection of 5 or more factors, or to the accommodation of both.

 Kay, P. (2017).
 Augmentations of Definitive Screening Designs to Provide a Simple Workflow for Sequential Experimentation.
 MSc Thesis